trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * Wait for a minute for Pi's first boot up

- * Open browser and log in your router's panel page
+ * Open browser and login router's panel page

- * Find list of all devices connected to your network and copy the IP address of the Raspberry Pi.
+ * Find list of all devices connected to network and copy the IP address of the Raspberry Pi.
 It will most likely have the hostname `raspberrypi`

- * Open terminal on your host machine.
-You can use powerShell on Windows or RaspController for android.
+ * Open terminal on host machine <i>(Windows powershell or raspcontroller for Android can be used)</i>.

 Type the following command:
 ```
 ssh pi@pi's IP address
 ```
-<i>You can use right mouse button to paste text in Windows powerShell</i>.
+<i>Use right mouse button to paste text in Windows powerShell</i>.

-Type “yes” for fingerprint question, and type "`raspberry`" for default password, passwords will be invisible in command line. <br><i>(You can after type `sudo passwd pi` to change password)</i>
+Type “yes” for fingerprint question, and type "`raspberry`" for default password, passwords will be invisible in command line. <br><i>(type `sudo passwd pi` to change password)</i>

 <p align="center">
  <img src="https://i.imgur.com/Wf30jxG.jpg">